 The person who is about 10-15lbs overweight and has trouble gaining much more than that most likely can burn fat very easily and genetically have a higher metabolism than most.
 Thus if you ran to high of a calorie deficit, you would risk burning muscle tissue for energy rather than available fat stores.

-Here is a simple rule of thumb that I follow when setting guidelines for your calories deficit to lose weight:
+Here is a simple rule of thumb that I follow when setting guidelines for your calories deficit to lose weight (this is not gospel…just a rule of thumb):

-Less than 25lbs of fat to lose or less than 17% body fat = No more than a 700 calorie deficit.
+Less than 25lbs of fat to lose = No more than a 700 calorie deficit.

 This is important in determining your next factor which is how many calories you need each day in order to maintain your current weight (maintenance intake).